AnantharamanLab/VIBRANT/README.md

 There are two different routes to downloading VIBRANT: [Anaconda](https://anaconda.org/bioconda/vibrant) install or [GitHub](https://github.com/AnantharamanLab/VIBRANT) clone/download.

 ### Anaconda (updated January 22, 2020)
-1) Install dependancies.
+1) Install dependencies.
 See *Requirements* section above.
 2) Install directly to PATH using conda.
     `conda install -c bioconda vibrant`
 3) Download and setup databases.
 This will take some time due to file sizes, but it only needs to be run once.
 This step requires 20GB of temporary storage space and ~11.2GB of final storage space.
 To do this, run `download-db.sh` which should be in your system's PATH.